Press Play

 PRESS PLAY & Unwind!

-Join us for an exclusive networking event at the vibrant Regina Bar!
+Join us for an exclusive networking event at the vibrant Regina Bar (Koszykowa 1 Street)!
 This networking event creates an opportunity to connect, collaborate, and continue the inspiring conversations from the day in a relaxed, electrifying atmosphere.
 Mingle with fellow digital artists, industry leaders, curators, and journalists from around the globe.
 Share insights, spark new ideas, and forge valuable connections that could shape the future of your projects.

 Let's raise a glass to digital cultures and the incredible community we're building!